Parameter controller utilization techniques

 Depending on the order in which the controllers are calculated, the final appearance may change.

-The following state shows blue following a red target and yellow following a green target.
+The following state shows blue tracking a red target and yellow tracking a green target.

-However, when yellow follows green, it moves slightly out of position.
+However, when yellow tracks green, it moves slightly out of position.

-The reason it does not follow the intended position is the order in which the controllers are calculated.
+The reason it does not track the intended position is the order in which the controllers are calculated.

 This causes yellow to refer to green’s past position because green is moved by blue, which is calculated later.

-When the controller is moved even slightly, the calculations are performed in the order set, so the calculation order must be changed to make yellow follow green.
+If the controller is moved even slightly, the calculations are performed in the order set, so the calculation order must be changed to allow yellow to track green.

 In this case, the blue arm1 is shown with a green background in [Hint].

-The green background indicates that this problem can be solved by changing the order, allowing the controller to follow the position as calculated, as shown in the figure below.
+The green background indicates that this problem can be solved by changing the order, allowing the controller to track the position as calculated, as shown in the figure below.

-In addition, by pressing the [Automatic] button in the calculation unit settings dialog box, you can automatically rearrange the controllers according to the hints on the green background to produce the result as calculated.
+In addition, by clicking [Automatic] in the calculation unit settings dialog box, you can automatically rearrange the calculation order of controllers shown with a green background in the hint to produce the result as calculated.

 TIPS

-A hint (green) or hint (red) condition only indicates that the recommended calculation result has not been reached.
+Entries shown with a green or red background in the Hint column only indicate that the recommended calculation result has not been reached.

-By following the controller, a parent-child structure can be created for the animation.
+By tracking the controller, you can create a parent-child structure on the animation.

-The following model has target settings to adsorb the arrow to the bow and the bow to the left hand.
+The following model has target settings to stick the arrow to the bow and the bow to the left hand.

 Each part only performs simple rotational and translational movements, and complex movements are controlled by target tracking.